The summer can be a hot and miserable time for many people, so imagine how your dog may feel in the heat.

 This is especially necessary if you do not have any type of air conditioning in your home.

-You can place a box or table fan near their usual area to cool them down.
+You can place a box or table fan near their usual area for air circulation to cool them down.

 A ceiling fan can also circulate cool air throughout the area.